notjonathanlouis/semantic-pdf-search/README.md

 ### Basic Usage Guide

-1.  **Browse for a PDF:** Click on "File ..." -> "Open ..." -> "Browse for PDF" to browse for a PDF file.
+1.  **Browse for a PDF:** Click on "Browse for PDF" to browse for a PDF file.
 2.  **Select and Open:** Navigate to your PDF, select it, and click "Open".
 3.  **Wait for Embeddings:** The application will process the document and create embeddings.
 This may take a moment, especially for large files.
 4.  **Enter a Query:** Once the document is loaded, type your query into the search bar and press **Enter**.